klaytn/klaytn-docs/docs/klaytn/design/kni.md

 ```
 ![KNI scheme](../images/kni_scheme.png)

 **nodeID** is a random hexadecimal string and is in the username part of an URL.
-The private key of the node is derived from the nodeID.
+It is derived from the private/public key pair of the node.

 **hostname** describes the address of a node, located between `@` and `:`.
 The address format can be one of the following:
 * IPv4 dotted decimal (`192.0.2.1`)